okl/engineering-careers/engineering-progression.md

 ### Solution Complexity ###

 * Implement solutions whose complexity can span an entire application and integrations with other applications.
-* Able to translate a problem statement into a well defined application or series of components demonstrating software design best practices.
+* Able to translate a problem statement into a well-defined application or series of components demonstrating software design best practices.
-* Evolve the code base in substantial ways that increase simplicity, enable flexibility or drive new features, while still maintaining good software design principals
+* Evolve the codebase in substantial ways that increase simplicity, enable flexibility or drive new features, while still maintaining good software design principals
-* Effective contributor within code bases accross multiple business applications
+* Effective contributor within codebases accross multiple business applications
 * Diagnose bugs that may span multiple applications or services and drive cross application fixes
 * Proactively make use of software design patterns relevant to your area of focus